1. What is the purpose of the NVL2 function in Oracle SQL?

 is specifically useful when you need two different return values

-based on whether the expression is NULL
+based on whether the expression is NULL or not.
+On the other hand, COALESCE can handle

-multiple expressions and returns the first non-NULL
+multiple expressions and returns the first non-NULL value from a list

 of expressions.

-when you need two
+Use NVL2 when you need two

-when you need to handle multiple
+distinct outcomes and use COALESCE when you need to handle multiple

 potential non-NULL values.

-be used in a JOIN
+12. Can NVL2 be used in a JOIN clause?

-can be used in a JOIN
+Yes, NVL2 can be used in a JOIN

-clause to conditionally modify or filter rows based on NULL
+clause to conditionally modify or filter rows based on NULL and non-NULL

 values.